vijayraavi/PowerBI-visuals/Visual/fetchMoreData.md

 	// complete update implementation
 	…

-	// fetchMoreData request could also be invoked from UI event handler
+	// fetchMoreData requests could also be invoked from a UI event handler
 	// check if more data is expected for the current dataview if (dataView.metadata.segment) {
 		//request for more data if available